reFraw/SSVEP1-Master-Thesis/README.md

 # SSVEP1-Master-Thesis
-SSVEP-1: Master's Thesis in Medical Robotics.
+SSVEP-1: Master's Thesis in Medical Robotics A.A 2023/2024

 ## Description
 Insert description here